Magnesium stearate safety, side

 small amounts of stearic acid are harmful.
 If anyone knows of a human study that

-indicates magnesium stearate, in the small amounts found in capsules, has shown
+indicates magnesium stearate, in the small amounts found in capsules, when taken

 to have harmful effects, email me.
 I have searched extensively and not seen any such